Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Bounded cohomology and L-infinity -cohomology

-where the vertical maps are canonical isomorphisms.
-The square on the right commutes because of the naturality of the change of coefficients $A \subseteq \ell^\infty(G,A)$, which gives the horizontal maps.
-For the definition of the leftmost vertical map and the commutativity of the square on the left see, e.g., \cite{Ivanov2017}.
+where the vertical maps are the canonical isomorphisms.
+The square on the right commutes because of the naturality of the change of coefficients $A \subseteq \ell^\infty(G,A)$, which induces the horizontal maps.
+For the commutativity of the square on the left see, e.g., \cite{Ivanov2017}.

-\paragraph{Reformulation of Theorem \ref{mainthm}} The statement of Theorem \ref{mainthm} is equivalent to the following: there exists a finitely presented group $G$ such that the sequence of maps
+\paragraph{Reformulation of property \ref{it:wbnb} of Theorem \ref{mainthm}} Let $G$ be a group.
+The existence of a weakly bounded and not bounded class in $H^2(G;\bZ)$ is equivalent to the following: the sequence of maps